How to Update Your Home Inventory After the Holidays

 Make sure you’re covered

 Visit with your MetLife Auto & Home representative to review your current homeowners or renters policy.
-Using your updated inventory, MetLife Auto & Home can help you determine the type of insurance you need.
+Using your updated inventory, your representative can help you determine the type of insurance you need.

-While updating your home inventory is a good annual to-do item, it pays to update your records more frequently as you purchase or receive new items—especially items of high value.
+While updating your home inventory is a good annual to-do item, it pays to update your records as you purchase or receive new items—especially items of high value.